Jean Muteba Rahier

 Areas of Expertise

-Cultural Anthropology, African Diaspora Studies, Afro-Latin America, Colonialism, Democratic Republic of Congo, Memorialization of the Transatlantic Slave Trade
+Sociocultural Anthropology, African and African Diaspora Studies, Afro-Latin America, Colonialism, Democratic Republic of Congo, Memorialization of the Transatlantic Slave Trade

 Degrees